 Richter's syndrome

-This is when the CLL changes (transforms) into a rare type of non-Hodgkin lymphoma, usually diffuse large B cell lymphoma.
-Sometimes it can transform into Hodgkin lymphoma or other types of non-Hodgkin lymphoma, although this is rare.
+Richter's syndrome means that the CLL changes (transforms) into a type of lymphoma.
+It usually transforms into a type of non-Hodgkin lymphoma (NHL).
+This is called diffuse large B cell lymphoma.
+Rarely, CLL can transform into Hodgkin lymphoma or other types of non-Hodgkin lymphoma.

-This type of cancer grows quickly, and people might become unwell quite suddenly.
+Richter's syndrome is quite rare.
 Between 2 and 10 out of every 100 people (2-10%) with CLL develop Richter's syndrome.

 Most people who develop Richter’s syndrome have one or more of these symptoms: